 RRIFs have important withdrawal rules.
 You have to withdraw a minimum amount from your RRIF every year, and to avoid extra fees, you also have to ensure you have enough money available in your account to make any additional withdrawals.

-Our Truly Local Commitment is the heart and soul of our philosophy, where we believe the prosperity of our Members and our community go hand in hand.
-PenFinancial donates 10% of our pre-tax profits back into our communities, a living wage is our minimum wage, and we’re a Certified B Corporation—just a few ways we’re invested in you and your community.
+Our Truly Local Commitment is the heart and soul of our philosophy, where we believe the prosperity of our Members and our communities go hand in hand.
+Each year, we commit a portion of our profits to support truly local initiatives that help our communities thrive.
+We're also a proud Living Wage employer, and we are a Certified B Corporation committed to using business as a force for good.
+There are just a few of the ways we're invested in you and your community.